Northwestern Publication Guidelines and Logo Standards

 Web Quality Northwestern Logos

 The logos seen below are versions suitable for a web page.
-To save the logos, right click on the logo and select “save-as,” and it will save it on your computer in the location you chose.
+To save the logos, right click on the logo and select “save-as,” and it will save it on your computer in the location you choose.
+All university logos should have a TM on them for proper use.
+Not all versions of the logo are available on the web page.
+Contact us for others.

 The horse and rider logo is the official logo for Northwestern intercollegiate athletics.
 Please contact University Relations for uses other than for athletics.